MattcTrent/interview_exercise/api/exerciseNotes.md

 use routing to allow pathign between the different "screens" breakdown whats used into reusable components ie MessageComponent for the each message "bubble", Chat box and button into a single component

-Use axios to make requests
+use axios to make a call to get conversations? use a websocket library to make requests while in message view: such as socket.io